 This category is called "Animation in Times of Plague" and is destined to complement the publication of a volume of articles concerning the same subjects (and which bears the same title).

-For its third year the Animattikon Project continues the tradition it set in 2019, offering the Golden Hat Awards in all categories of the festival.
+For our 2021 edition the Animattikon Project continues the tradition it set in 2019, offering the Golden Hat Awards in all categories of the festival.
 The prize is a statuette created by the Kimonos Art Center's team.
 There is no money award.
 One prize will be awarded per category.
 The decision will be made by a jury of specialists in the field of animation.

 For the Animated Short Film, Student Animated Short Film, Animated Music Video, Commissioned Animated Film and the Halloween Special category, any short animated film not exceeding the duration of 20 minutes is eligible.
 All techniques are accepted.

 For the Animated Documentary, Documentary About Animation and Cypriot Animated Film categories any short animated film not exceeding the duration of 120 minutes is eligible.
 All techniques are accepted.

 For the Extra-cinematic animation, all forms of animation are accepted, given that they fit within the budget restrictions.

 No premiere status is required for any of the films submitted.

 Films submitted should not be available online.
 The films' production date should not be older than two years before the year of the current edition.

 Concerning the new special category of "Animation in Times of Plague", any short animated film not exceeding the duration of 20 minutes is eligible.
 All techniques are accepted and no premiere status is required.
 The film may be available online and the date of the film's production is irrelevant.
 Films submitted in this category may be animated fiction or documentary films that deal with the subject of illness.